123456789_123456789_123456789_123456789_123456789_

 Freeze all definitions of the module

-This freezes the module’s definitions, so that it can be used in a Ractor.
-No further methods or variables can be attached and no further enums or typedefs can be created in this module afterwards.
+This freezes the module's definitions, so that it can be used in a Ractor.
+No further functions or variables can be attached and no further enums or typedefs can be created in this module afterwards.

 [ GitHub ]